Jtalk/k8s-deploy/README.md

 This action can be used to deploy manifests to Kubernetes clusters.

+This is a fixed & demicro$ofted version of the Azure's original attempt at writing a k8s deployment action.

-This action requires that the cluster context be set in the appropriate KUBECONFIG file.
+This action requires that the cluster context be set in the appropriate KUBECONFIG file, options include:
+* If using a cli-based k8s provider offering generate a kubeconfig for you (DigitalOcean, EKS), all you need to do is to create an environment variable KUBECONFIG pointing at that file.
+* If using a pre-generated kubeconfig from Github's Secrets, consider using [this](https://github.com/Azure/k8s-set-context) to set it for you.

+## Difference from the upstream action

+* This version doesn't use a JSON/Yaml parser for substitutions, unlike upstream's v1, the only available tag at the moment of writing.
+Practically, it means your special values (esp. booleans) are not getting broken by it.
+* This version no longer produces a misleading warning upon discovering a missing KUBECONFIG variable.
+* This version has a strict micro$oft-free policy.
+Useful for people having been born just in time to witness 1990x and early 2000x.
+* You don't need to sign any EULA to use/contribute.

 ## Action capabilities